Alfred-Kobby/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories file: counts the number of directories and sub-directories in the current directory.

 12-newest_files file: displays the 10 newest files in the current directory.

+14-findthatword file: Display lines containing the pattern “root” from the file /etc/passwd